Holden / Marolt Mining & Ranching Museum

 Generously underwritten by Carl’s Pharmacy and Miners' Building Hardware

-The Holden/Marolt Mining & Ranching Museum explores the industrial and agricultural history of the area.
-From mining to railways to ranching, the past comes alive on the site of the largest industrial complex in the history of Pitkin County, the Holden Lixiviation Works.
-In addition to the original salt shed and sampling building, the relocated and restored historic McMurchy/Zupancis cabin and outbuildings help tell the story of Aspen’s Victorian era and the immigrants who helped shape the community’s agrarian heritage.
+Explore the area’s industrial and agricultural history on the site of the largest industrial complex in the history of Pitkin County, the Holden Lixiviation Works!
+From mining to railways to ranching, the past comes alive in the former Sampling-building-turned-museum, the original salt shed, and the relocated and restored historic McMurchy/Zupancis cabin and outbuildings, which help tell the story of Aspen’s Victorian era and the immigrants who helped shape the community’s agrarian heritage.
 The museum property is situated within the Marolt Open space and is listed on the National Register of Historic Places.

 Discover the property's past in the Archives